Data Analytics

 Upon completion of this course, graduates will be able to:

-• Conduct independent research and analysis in the field of data analytics.
+• Conduct substantial and extensive independent research and analysis in the field of Data Analytics.

 • Formulate and implement a novel research idea using the latest industry practices.

-• Demonstrate expert knowledge of data analysis, statistics, and the tools, techniques and technologies of data analytics utilised in both technical and business contexts.
+• Demonstrate expert knowledge and a critical understanding of data analysis, statistics, and the tools, techniques and technologies of Data Analytics utilised in both technical and business contexts.

-• Critically assess and evaluate business and technical strategies for data analytics.
+• Critically assess, evaluate and communicate business & technical strategies for Data Analytics.

-• Develop and implement effective business and technical solutions for data analytics.
+• Formulate, design, assess, and implement effective business & technical solutions for Data Analytics.

 The course structure accommodates a wide audience of learners whose specific interests in data analytics may be either technically focused or business focused.

-All students will also gain exposure to pertinent legal issues and product commercialisation considerations associated with the data analytics field.
 The course will be delivered using academic research, industry-defined practical problems, and case studies.
-This approach will naturally foster a deeper knowledge of the subject area and create transferable skills for work such as critical thinking, problem-solving, creative thinking, communication, teamwork and research skills.
+This approach will naturally foster a deeper knowledge of the subject area and create transferable skills for work such as critical thinking, problem-solving, creative thinking, communication, teamwork, and research skills.
 The course is completely delivered by faculty and industry practitioners with proven expertise in data analytics.

 Who is the course for?